-The Metabolic Tracer Analysis Core (MTAC) is directed by Dr. Daniel Tennant, Dr. Christian Ludwig and Professor Gareth Lavery.
+The Metabolic Tracer Analysis Core (MTAC) is directed by Professor Daniel Tennant, Dr. Christian Ludwig and Professor Gareth Lavery.
 We specialise in providing high resolution methodologies to investigate metabolic activity in health and disease.
 Central to our approach is the use of stable isotope-enriched nutrients to examine cell metabolism, both in vitro and in vivo.
 Uniquely, we can combine datasets from both mass spectrometry and NMR spectroscopy providing the information required to unpick the complexity of the cellular metabolic network.
 Our investigations are complemented by the availability of Oroboros Oxygraph-2k instruments, which allow high resolution measurements of mitochondrial respiratory activity.

 The Directors of MTAC have a combined over 40 years of experience and expertise in metabolic research and the development of novel means of using available technology platforms to provide the highest quality data possible.
 Our wide range of experience mean that regardless of the biological question, we are likely to have the means and expertise to provide the data to answer it.

 We work in collaboration with researchers across the world to perform stable isotope-enriched tracing studies, including groups in China, Estonia, France, the USA and of course a number of groups from around the UK.
 We also work with industrial partners in both the pharmaceutical and technology platform development spaces.